Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Who Should Avoid or Limit These Ingredients

-- Kojic acid: Avoid if you have very sensitive skin, contact dermatitis history, or experience irritation after 2 weeks of use
+- Kojic acid: Avoid if you have very sensitive skin or contact dermatitis history

-- Vitamin C (L-ascorbic acid): Avoid high concentrations (above 15%) if you have sensitive or reactive skin; consider gentler derivatives instead
+- Vitamin C (L-ascorbic acid): Avoid high concentrations (above 15%) if skin is reactive

-- All brightening ingredients: Avoid applying to broken skin, active rashes, or sunburned areas
+- All brightening ingredients: Avoid applying to broken skin or sunburned areas

-- Pregnancy/breastfeeding: Consult healthcare provider before starting new active ingredients
+- Pregnancy/breastfeeding: Consult your healthcare provider before starting

-- Multiple actives already: If using retinoids, AHAs, or BHAs, introduce brighteners slowly to avoid over-exfoliation
+- Multiple actives already: If using retinoids or AHAs, add brighteners slowly

 Kojic Acid: The Powerhouse